 To apply for assessment

-TCIA TRA qualification or equivalent is preferred as a prerequisite prior to MPG assessment.
+TCIA SPG qualification or equivalent is preferred as a prerequisite prior to MPG assessment.

 Candidates are required to organise one client for the two days of guided climbing assessment.